 Annual Blueberry Festival

 Blueberries are full of healthy antioxidants and what better way to get your antioxidants than with delicious homemade blueberry desserts, ice cream, and fresh blueberries.
 Plan to come to our Blueberry Festival held annually in July.
-This year's Festival was held on July 12th and it was a delicious success.
+The last festival was held in July, 2019.
 Desserts Galore were provided by our members, Live Music was provided by Harry Otto, and everyone enjoyed a wonderful evening.
 All proceeds benefit the Parish Nurse programs.

 The 20th Annual Blueberry Festival will be held on Sunday, July 18, 2021, from 6:30 pm to 8:30 pm, in Parish Hall.
 Please join us for desserts, music, and fellowship.
 Donations are appreciated.

 This free retreat will include a light breakfast, lunch, group sessions, discussions, support, and lots of good fellowship.
 All women from our church and our community are welcome.